GrosSacASac/server-in-the-browser/documentation/help.md

 Open the setting Panel, and make a request to change name.

-##How to delet all data and exit ?
+##How to delete all data and exit ?

 Open the setting Panel, and click "Delete all data and quit".
 Then close every tab related to Server in the browser.